amitmerchant1990/reverie/reviewerfaq.md

 ### Can we see author information?
 No, we are managing a two-way anonymized process up through action editors.
 It is not possible for you to assign a reviewer who has a COI that is automatically identifiable.

-### How do I assign and unassign reviewers?
-On the “Assigned papers” tab, click on “Show reviewers” for a particular paper.
-You can then search for reviewers for assigning that paper to a new reviewer.
-Below each reviewer name, there is an “unassign” link that can be used to unassign a reviewer for that particular paper.
-If you want to add a reviewer who is not in the system, please email the action editors.
-This doc from UAI may help: https://auai.org/uai2017/openreview/reviewing.pdf

 ### Meta-Reviewing